 Garden vegetables belong to families of related plants.
 These families tend to share pests and diseases.

-Moving each crop family from year to year helps give them a good start without last year's pests waiting for the new seedlings, or diseases waiting in the soil.
+You don't want last year's pests lying in wait for the new seedlings, or diseases in the soil around your seeds.
+Moving each crop family to a new spot from last year helps give them a good start.
 For best insurance against bad diseases like soil-borne wilt, allow 4 years before the same family returns to the same place.

 Pests and disease spores overwinter in the soil and on crop residues.
 You can address soil-borne problems with rotation.
 Get rid of diseases or pests lodged in crop stems, leaves, and other residue by hot-composting all crop residues if the fall.

 If you have a number of similar-size beds, rotation is easy.
 Just divide the crops up into beds, and then always move things one bed over each year.
 You can use this system to help with the fertility needs as well: lots of manure or compost and lime on the beds with heavy feeders this year, and the next year a light feeder like carrots can move into that space with no additional amendment.

 A time-honored system for a single garden space is to divide it into 4 or 5 roughly equal areas, and rotate each family (or group of families) into a different one every year until at last they get back to where they started.